 This is a self navigated race and although the route is way-marked, some markers can be a long way apart, so it is essential that you have a map which provides you with the means of navigating the entire course.
 While guidance will be given during the race briefing and some signage may be added to the course, especially around checkpoints, a detailed route description will not be provided and you are expected to have familiarised yourself with the route.

 To add to the running adventure, checkpoints will be spaced roughly every 12 – 16 miles along the course.
 You are expected to carry sufficient fluid and food to sustain you between these.
-A minimum of a litre is required but you may want to consider carrying more, depending upon your speed and personal needs.
+A minimum of a 500ml is required but you may want to consider carrying more, depending upon your speed and personal needs.